 The VA is intended to reflect temporary distortions in spreads caused by illiquidity in the market or extreme widening of credit spreads, in particular in relation to government bonds.
-VAs are prescribed by EIOPA and are published along with the basic risk-free interest rate curves on their website
+VAs are prescribed by EIOPA and are published along with the basic risk-free interest rate curves on their website.

 In the UK, the PRA has approved applications for the VA to be applied in UKLAP, Aviva Insurance Limited (AIL) (non-life operation) and AII (life and non-life operation) (see section F.4).
-In the Group's significant European Economic Area (EEA) operations outside the UK (France, Ireland, Italy and Poland), VA is applied in France and Italy where no such approval applications are required.
+In the Group's significant European Economic Area (EEA) operations outside the UK (France, Ireland, Italy and Poland), VA has been approved for Ireland by the Irish regulator (Central Bank of Ireland) and is applied in France and Italy where no such approval applications are required.
 Where applicable, the VA is applied to all those liabilities where a MA is not applied.
 The exception is UK Life unit-linked business where, in line with the approved applications, no allowance for the VA is made.
 VAs for each currency are listed in the table below as set out in the Commission Implementing Regulation Reference (EU) 2019/228.
 Note that no VA is used for Turkey, Singapore, China, Hong Kong and India as these are not provided by EIOPA.

+31 December 2019

-Volatility adjustment 31 December 2018 (bps)
+Volatility adjustment (bps)

-GBP 27
+GBP 15

-EUR 24
+GBP EUR 7

+PLN 8

-PLN CAD 9
+PLN CAD 33

-CAD 27